 Market analysis and research are foundational to any successful trading strategy.
 By systematically analyzing market data and trends, traders can identify optimal moments to buy or sell, enhancing their ability to achieve a favorable executed price.
 Market research involves evaluating a variety of factors, including market volatility, trading volumes, and the overall direction of the market, all of which can affect the price of an asset.

-Traders often use technical analysis tools—such as moving averages and the relative strength index (RSI)—to interpret market trends and spot potential trading opportunities.
-Fundamental analysis, on the other hand, focuses on the underlying factors that influence an asset’s value, such as a company’s financial health or broader economic conditions.
+Traders often use technical analysis tools, such as moving averages and the relative strength index (RSI), to interpret market trends and spot potential trading opportunities.
+Fundamental analysis, on the other hand, focuses on the underlying factors that influence an asset's value, such as a token's network activity, tokenomics, and adoption, or broader macro and regulatory conditions.
 By combining both technical and fundamental approaches, traders gain a comprehensive view of the market and can make more informed decisions about when to buy or sell.

 Effective market analysis also helps traders anticipate and manage slippage.
 By understanding market volatility and the factors that affect price movement, traders can position themselves to capture positive slippage—where the executed price is better than the expected price—and avoid negative slippage, where the executed price is worse than anticipated.
 Ultimately, thorough market research enables traders to develop robust trading strategies that account for the many variables influencing market prices and execution outcomes.